fundamentals-eDNA/fundamentals-eDNA.github.io/_posts/2021-02-01-rstudio_github.md

 ![](img/github_how2/fig_add_repo.png){:width="100%"}

-Give the repository at name, a description, make it public and select the option to add a README.
+Give the repository a name, a description, make it public and select the option to add a README.
 Then hit "Create repository"

 ![](img/github_how2/fig_add_repo2.png){:width="100%"}